Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Potential outcomes, estimands, and identification

 \section{Potential outcomes, estimands, and identification}

-Let $A$ and $Y$ denote the treatment and outcome of interest, respectively, where each is measured for multiple units and at repeated time intervals.
-Our data is therefore $A_{it}$ and $Y_{it}$ for $i=1, \dots, n$ units, and $t=1, \dots, T$ time periods.
-We will be working under the framework that once a unit receives treatment, it cannot revert back to the control condition, i.e $A_{it} = 1 \ \forall \ t \geq T_{i0}$, where $T_{i0}$ denotes the time period when subject $i$ initiates treatment.
-Further, every unit will eventually receive the treatment and therefore $A_{iT} = 1 \ \forall \ i$.
-We denote the unit-specific vector of covariates by $\boldsymbol{X}_{i}$, and we discuss extensions to time-varying covariates in subsequent sections.
+Let $A$ and $Y$ denote the treatment and outcome of interest, respectively, from a population of $n$ units.
+We observe each of these $n$ units at $T$ time periods and therefore our data consists of $A_{it}$ and $Y_{it}$ for $i=1, \dots, n$ units, and $t=1, \dots, T$ time periods.
+Each unit in our population eventually adopts treatment and we let $\boldsymbol{T}_0 = (T_{10}, T_{20}, \dots, T_{n0})$ be the vector of initiation times for each unit.
+We will be working under the framework that once a unit initiates treatment, it cannot revert back to the control condition, i.e $A_{it} = 1 \ \forall \ t \geq T_{i0}$.
+Lastly, we denote the unit-specific vector of covariates by $\boldsymbol{X}_{i}$.